natcap/invest.users-guide/source/coastal_protection.rst

       :align: center
       :figwidth: 500px

-      A screenshot of the habitat management action section of the spreadsheet for the vegetation type habitats.
+      A screenshot of the habitat management action section of the Excel table for the vegetation type habitats.

 3. **Coral Reef**:  If you have a coral reef at your site, we will evaluate the wave height at its shoreward edge based on its dimensions.
 First, you need to specify its location along the profile that you uploaded as well as the type of the reef that is present: